-Clean sweep for Simon in ROSPA safety awards19 September 2012
+Clean sweep for Simon in ROSPA safety awards

 For another year running Simon Storage Ltd (“Simon”) has won an impressive array of honours in the Royal Society for the Prevention of Accidents (RoSPA) Annual Safety Awards.
 All five terminals operated by Simon in the UK have once again been recognised by RoSPA for their exemplary personal and process safety performance.
 Simon’s Seal Sands, Immingham East and West Terminals each won an Order of Distinction, presented after no less than 15 consecutive Gold Awards, while both Simon Riverside and Tyne Terminals received President’s Awards after having won at least 10 consecutive Gold Awards.

 This latest raft of RoSPA Awards reflects the continuing success of Simon’s internal safety initiatives, such as its TAKE 2 mini-risk assessment programme and annual Process Safety Improvement Plan.
 Simon is also a proud participant in the Chemical Business Association’s Responsible Care programme, and keeps abreast of the latest industry-wide safety developments through on-going active engagement with industry associations and regulatory bodies.
 The company’s recent Annual Safety Conference was attended by senior managers, safety professionals and safety representatives from Simon’s sites across the UK, Ireland and Germany.
 As ever, the conference provided an ideal opportunity to review safety performance as well as to discuss ideas and actions for further improvements over the coming year.
 Topics covered at the conference included contractor safety, tank top surveys, and competence and training for staff at all levels.

 Latest TAKE 2 Safety Campaigns